Stack (abstract data type): Basic architecture of a stack

 Stacks are often visualized growing from the bottom up (like real-world stacks).
-They may also be visualized growing from left to right, so that "topmost" becomes "rightmost", or even growing from top to bottom.
-The important feature is that the bottom of the stack is in a fixed position.
+They may also be visualized growing from left to right, where the top is on the far right, or even growing from top to bottom.
+The important feature is for the bottom of the stack to be in a fixed position.
 The illustration in this section is an example of a top-to-bottom growth visualization: the top (28) is the stack "bottom", since the stack "top" (9) is where items are pushed or popped from.

 A right rotate will move the first element to the third position, the second to the first and the third to the second.
 Here are two equivalent visualizations of this process: